Dialectus-AI/dialectus-cli/README.md

 # Dialectus CLI

 Command-line interface for the Dialectus AI debate system.
-Run AI debates locally with Ollama or cloud models via OpenRouter.
+Run AI debates locally with Ollama or cloud models via OpenRouter and Anthropic.

 > **Related Project:** This CLI uses the [dialectus-engine](https://github.com/dialectus-ai/dialectus-engine) library for all debate orchestration.
 Check out the engine repository for the core debate logic, API documentation, and library usage examples.